nicola-corbellini/TouchSAM/README.md

 <img src="assets/image.png" width="366" height="518"/>
 </p>

-- **Venvpath**: path pointing to the Python virtual environment with pre-installed packages (this is set automatically to the project folder if not changed)
+- **TouchSAM Folder**: this should be left empty if the `.toe` is inside the same folder of the virtual env. created with the `setup.bat` script
 - **Model**: version of the FastSAM model
 - **Load Model**: load model into memory
 - **Device**: device used for inference (GPU recommended for real-time performance on videos)